Jump to topic

 Some oral surgeons offer discounts for removing all four wisdom teeth at once.
 You can save $1,000 or more on wisdom teeth extractions.

 Before surgery, your dentist will check for signs of gum disease and take a panoramic x-ray or CBCT image.
 General anesthesia and IV sedation (twilight sedation) is available for those who wish to be sedated for the surgery.
-These medications reduce anxiety and put you to sleep for the duration of surgery.
+These medications reduce anxiety and put you to sleep for the duration of the surgery.
 Dentists often provide “package discounts” on these services if you are getting all four wisdom teeth removed.

 Insurance coverage for wisdom teeth removal depends on your dental insurance plan.
 Most insurance companies cover 80 percent of wisdom tooth extraction costs.